Au2mater/MyGPTs/README.md

 ## Features
 __Assistants__
 - Allow anyone to create and edit their own GPT Chat Assistants
-- Add documents and websites to the assistant's knowledge base.
+- Add documents and websites to the assistant's knowledge base (Drag and drop RAG).
 - No coding required

 __Models__